VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 * Using the **IQueryable** interface hides the queries away.
 However, since you can de-normalize the data on the write-side, the queries against the relational database tables are unlikely to be complex.
+* It's hard to know if your integration tests cover all the different uses of the **Query** method.

 An alternative approach is to have the **ViewRepository** expose custom **Find** and **Get** methods as shown in the following code snippets.